SEND & Inclusion

 SEND POLICY

-Venturers Trust & MHS are committed to providing an appropriate and high quality education to all of the children in our community.
-Please see the below SEND policy for further information on how we support our SEND students.
+E-ACT & MHS are committed to providing an appropriate and high quality education to all of the children in our community.
+Please see the below SEND & Learning policy for further information on how we support our SEND students.

 LEARNING SUPPORT